jli262/AI6103-YOLOv4-Reimplementation/README.md

 # AI6103-YOLOv4-Reimplementaion

-AI6103 Group Project - Reimplementation of YOLOv4 object detection
+AI6103 Group Project - Reimplementation of YOLOv4 Object Detection Algorithm

 This is the code reimplementation of YOLOv4 object detection for the AI6103 group project of MSAI in Nanyang Technological University.